Amended 3rd February 2013

 Suggested Guidance Any shot at goal within the circles in open play (or second and subsequent shots at a penalty corner) may be propelled at the goal to any height but may not be propelled at high velocity at any player at above 1200mm. – the approximate elbow height of a male player of average height when in a normal standing position.
 (Adjustment to this suggested height can and should be made for women and further adjustment for junior players according to age).

 A ball which passes between the point of the shoulder and the side of the head of a player will be considered to be at the player concerned.
-At levels below the head a ball that will miss an opponent will not be considered to be at that opponent no matter how closely it may pass outside their position without contact.

 All shots at the goal from within the circle made at below knee-height from any distance will (subject to reckless play) be considered legitimate.
 An above knee-height shot at the goal that is also at a defender – but is below 1200mm – should (subject to reckless play) be considered a legitimate shot at any velocity from any distance beyond 3m.